sourcegraph/about/blogposts/announcing-sourcegraph-3.3.md

 ## Handle common search queries containing (unintended) invalid regexp

-Using [regexp in search queries](https://docs.sourcegraph.com/user/search/queries) is powerful, but problematic prior to 3.3 in cases such as searching for function call sites, e.g. `throw(`.
-This pattern is now treated as a literal string (as expected).
+Using [regexps in search queries](https://docs.sourcegraph.com/user/search/queries) is powerful, but sometimes you forget and just want to find matches for `open(`.
+Previously, this was treated as a regexp error, but now Sourcegraph does The Right Thing™ and looks for the literal match when there is no ambiguity.

 ## Making Sourcegraph a part of your dev tools stack